 He had most of the agents gather up in the courtyard and issued a new set of orders, with most being told to go the Material Realm and capture the fugitive, Araz Krunis.

-Logan was about five feet nine inches, with brown spiky hair and mysterious dark eyes.
-He was ranked below Elton and the shepherdess.
+Logan was obviously ranked below Elton and the shepherdess.

-'Orders are orders, Logan,' Elton refuted his statement, 'Krunis isn't even half what THEY say he is,'
+'Orders are orders, Logan,' Elton's tone was slow, 'Krunis isn't even half what they say he is,'

-'And you know this how, Hayden?'
+'And you know this how?'
 Logan gave him a questioning look.

 'It's something only the Shepherdess and I knew about till now,'